Reading in KS2

 Teaching of Reading following Read Write Inc

-Following the completion of our early reading phonic scheme (RWInc) and fluent decoding skills have been established, greater focus is placed on comprehension skills.
+Following the completion of our early reading phonic scheme (RWInc) and fluent decoding skills have been established, greater focus is placed on comprehension and fluency skills.
 We use the VIPERS approach to teach the skills of reading from Year 2 or earlier dependent on achievement.

 How can I help my child with reading at home?